mondaylesley/hello-github-actions-FORK/README.md

 This course will walk you through writing your first action and using it with a workflow file.

 **Ready to get started?
 Navigate to the first issue.**

+Changing the readme slightly to do a PR